M408M Learning Module Pages

 side-to-side?

-(iii) What happens if $a$ is equal to an irrational number?
+(iii) What happens if a is equal to an irrational number?
 Will

 the curve ever repeat?